Skip to main content

 Updated over a week ago

-In the United States, a series of laws and regulations were passed in 2019 and 2020 to make telecommunications and, more importantly, messaging over SMS more secure and trusted.
+In the United States, a series of laws, regulations, and best practices were passed and adopted to make telecommunications and, more importantly, messaging over SMS more secure and trusted.
 To do this the Mobile Network Operators (MNO), Verizon, AT&T, T-Mobile, etc., have come together to create a central place to store data on who is using their networks and for what purpose.
-This effort has created an organization that is known as the Campaign Registry.
+This effort has created an organization that is known as the Campaign Registry to manage traffic over local numbers also known as 10 Digit Long Codes (10DLC).

 campaign_registry_-_blue.png